Main content

 Take, for example, the Equal Rights Amendment, or ERA.
 The ERA was introduced in 1923.
 It finally passed Congress in 1972 and was sent to the states for ratification.
 The ERA was designed to guarantee equal rights for all citizens regardless of sex.
 It fell three states short of ratification and so was not added to the Constitution.

 Second, for an amendment to be passed through the congressional proposal method, two-thirds of Congress must propose the amendment.
-To introduce a new amendment the two parties must cooperate, as no one party has controlled two-thirds of both the House of Representatives and the Senate.
+To introduce a new amendment the two parties must cooperate, as rarely has one party controlled two-thirds of both the House of Representatives and the Senate.
 With each party supporting different ideological goals, getting two-thirds of Congress to agree on a change to the Constitution is nearly impossible without some level of cooperation.

 The process is so difficult that it could take years before the US Constitution has its 28th amendment.
 Some amendments continue to pop up in Congress, including an amendment requiring Congress to pass a balanced budget, an amendment setting term limits for members of Congress, and amendments defining who can get married.